 We currently offer the most popular texts from the 19th Century and Shakespeare lists.
-We have the original texts and, for most texts, our own Sparx Easy Readers.
+You will have the option of setting the original texts or, for most texts, our own Sparx Easy Readers.

 Originals only: